 A sibling is defined as a brother, sister, half-brother, half-sister, stepbrother, stepsister who lives in the same household.
-To qualify for sibling preference, applicants must apply to the same choice program or school their sibling is currently attending and will continue to attend during the 2009-2010 school year.
-Consideration for sibling preference is given on a space available basis and must be indicated on the application.
-For more information, see the Procedures Manual for Choice Schools and Programs located at www.palmbeach. k12.fl.us/choiceprograms and follow the link to the Procedures Manual.
+To qualify for sibling preference, applicants must apply to the same choice program or school their sibling is currently attending and will continue to attend during the 2010-2011 school year.
+Consideration for sibling preference is given on a space available basis and must be indicated as the first choice on the application.
+For more information, see the Procedures Manual for Choice Schools and Programs located at www.palmbeach.k12.fl.us/choiceprograms and follow the link to the Procedures Manual.